 “I can say that Kumon made me fall in love with math.
 I remember one quote that I always saw in our Center, which became my motto in life, ‘Nothing in life makes us grow more than the way we respond to challenges.’

 With this, Jessica saw the completion of the program as a challenge and an inspiration.

 Kumon helped Jessica a lot, especially in math.
 She always got the highest score in class because she already had an understanding of the lessons to be discussed and the succeeding lectures.
 Equipped with the passion for learning new things and the love for challenging oneself, her performance in math radiated in other subjects.

 “I aspired to do my best in any subject or activity that comes my way, especially those in the field of science, mathematics, and technology.
 Being one of the top students in our school in terms of academic performance, many opportunities opened up for me.
 I’ve been chosen as one of the representatives of our school in various inter-school math and science competitions in different universities here in Manila.”

 Kumon also helped Jessica choose the course she took in college.
-Because she was good in math as well as being fond of science and tech savvy, she took up Electrical Engineering.
-Since she loves learning so much, she became a college instructor at her alma mater, University of the East.
+Because she was good at math as well as being fond of science and tech-savvy, she took up Electrical Engineering.
+Since she loves learning so much, she became a college instructor at her alma mater, the University of the East.

 Learning from her Journey